neverdue/neverdue/README.md

 ### Hi there, I'm Mayank Pandey - aka [pandev][website] 👋

 ## I'm an international student at the University of South Florida!
-- I’m currently working with a backend team on an [Open Source project][website]!
+- I’m currently working with a backend team on an [Open Source project][project]!
 - I’m currently learning new things about dynamic programming
 - I’m looking to gain more experience and develop more skills
 - 2020 Goals: Contribute more to Open Source projects